-Aircraft Information Services, Inc. (AISI) has been requested to offer our opinion of the sight unseen base value in half life and maintenance adjusted condition for twelve used aircraft and in new condition for seven future delivery aircraft for a total portfolio of 19 Aircraft as identified and defined in Table I and reference (a) above (the 'Aircraft').
-New aircraft are valued in then delivery US dollars and all other aircraft are in June 2009 US dollars.
+Aircraft Information Services, Inc. (AISI) has been requested to offer our opinion of the sight unseen base value in half life and maintenance adjusted condition for eight used aircraft and in new condition for eleven future delivery aircraft for a total portfolio of 19 Aircraft as identified and defined in Table I and referenced in (a) above (the 'Aircraft').
+New aircraft are valued in then delivery million US dollars and all other aircraft are in October 2009 million US dollars.